How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 • Try roasted cumin powder for an earthy flavor

-• A small piece of charcoal can be heated and placed in a bowl with ghee in the center of the cooked rice (covered) for a smoky flavor
+• A small charcoal can be heated and placed in a bowl with ghee in the center of the cooked rice (covered) for a smoky flavor.

 • A handful of fried onions on top adds texture and sweetness

-Making rajma with pulao at home gives you a satisfying meal that’s both tasty and healthy.
-With some practice, you’ll master the balance of spices and texture that suits your taste.
-Whether you make it for a family dinner or a potluck with friends, homemade rajma always brings smiles.
+Making rajma with pulao at home gives you a satisfying, tasty, and healthy meal.
+With some practice, you’ll master the balance of spices and textures that suit your taste.
+Homemade rajma always brings smiles, whether you make it for a family dinner or a potluck with friends.

 Remember that good rajma needs patience – from soaking the beans to letting the gravy simmer slowly.
 This slow cooking allows the flavors to develop fully.
 The effort is worth it when you see empty plates and happy faces around your table.